scalalandio/chimney/docs/docs/supported-transformations.md

 !!! tip

     Partial Transformers are much more powerful than that!
 Be sure to read TODO TODO TODO

+TODO some example with opaque type and smart constructor

 ### Resolving priority of implicit Total vs Partial Transformers